Mission and Goals

 Prepare qualified entry-level dietitians for careers in dietetics.

-- Objective 1.1 Within one year of completing the program, 85% of the graduates will be placed in a graduate program with supervised practice, graduate school, or employed.
+- Objective 1.1 Within one year of completing the program, 85 percent of the graduates will be placed in a graduate program with supervised practice, graduate school, or employed.

-- Objective 1.2 Graduate programs with supervised practice directors (over a three-year period) will rate 80% of Miami University graduates in their program as satisfactory or higher in all survey categories.
+- Objective 1.2 80 percent of supervised practice directors will rate Miami University graduates in their program as satisfactory or higher in all survey categories.

-- Objective 1.3 85% of dietetic graduates rating of the program (over a three-year period) will be satisfactory or higher.
+- Objective 1.3 85 percent of graduates will rate the program as satisfactory or higher.

-- Objective 1.4 85% of current dietetic students will rate the dietetic program (over a three-year period) satisfactory or higher.
+- Objective 1.4 85 percent of current dietetic students will rate the dietetic program satisfactory or higher.

-- Objective 1.5 85% of program graduates apply for admission to a graduate program with a supervised practice prior to or within 12 months of graduation.
+- Objective 1.5 At least 85 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 Program Goal 2